Emergence of Nonequilibrium Latent Cycles in Unsupervised Generative Modeling: Gradient approximation

 \section{Gradient approximation}

 In principle, we should evaluate the derivatives of $\ln p(\xx)$ with respect to the parameters that define the matrices $\ww$, $\bww$, and the vectors $\aa$, $\baa$, computed on the data points $\xx$.
-The stationary distribution $p(\xx)$ is the eigenvector associated with the eigenvalue 1 of the matrix $\sum_{\zz} \bA_{\xx',\zz} A_{\zz\xx}$.
+The stationary distribution $p(\xx)$ is the eigenvector associated with the eigenvalue 1 of the matrix $\sum_{\zz} \bA_{\xx'\zz} A_{\zz\xx}$.
 However, expressing $p(\xx)$ explicitly in terms of parameters and then differentiating it is too complex.
 We therefore introduce an approximation that restricts the dependence on the parameters to the last two steps of the Markov chain:

 In particular, the dependence on the parameters that define $\ww$ and $\aa$ is confined to the matrix $A$ appearing in the second term of the equation, whereas the dependence on $\bww$ and $\baa$ is limited to the matrix $\bA$ in the third term.
-In the next section, we show how the derivatives are evaluated in practice, while in the present section we provide explicit expressions of the derivatives within this approximation.

 To compute the derivatives of the log-likelihood $\mathcal{L}$, it is useful to first compute the partial derivatives of the two Markov matrices with respect to their parameters,